-However, for first time buyers there are always FHA programs that allow you to buy with as little as 5%.
+However, for first-time buyers, FHA programs always allow you to buy with as little as 5%.
 Aim for that if this is your first house.

 To determine how much you need, you’ll want to figure out what your maximum price point is.
 You can use online loan calculators to play around with figures and determine a monthly payment that you’re comfortable with.

-Remember that online loan calculators often don’t include your escrow payment which includes money for insurance and property taxes.
+Remember that online loan calculators often don’t include your escrow payment, including money for insurance and property taxes.
 Look at houses online for an idea of what property taxes are in your area.

-Your pay schedule is the amount of times you are paid each year.
+Your payment schedule is the number of times you are paid each year.
 If you are paid weekly, you’ll get 52 paychecks each year.
 Biweekly, it’ll be 26 times.

 If you need to save $10,000 and you get paid weekly, you would need to save $192.31 per week to reach your goal of $10,000 in a year.
 If you get paid biweekly, it would be $$384.62.